Z-siteA Companion to the Works of Louis Zukofsky

 153 Harnett: William Harnett (1848-1892), Irish-American painter of strikingly realistic still lifes of ordinary objects.

-160 The Meaning of Meaning: subtitled A Study of the Influence of Language upon Thought and of the Science of Symbolism (1923) and co-authored by C. K. Ogden and I. A. Richards; a very influencial work of the period.
+160 The Meaning of Meaning: subtitled A Study of the Influence of Language upon Thought and of the Science of Symbolism (1923) and co-authored by C. K. Ogden and I. A. Richards; a very influential work of the period.

 160 Swift’s Laputans: Laputa is the flying island in Part III of Gulliver’s Travels, inhabited by absurdly abstract inventors; see Prep+ 60.